Business incubator

-A business incubator is an organization that helps startup companies and individual entrepreneurs to develop their businesses by providing a fullscale range of services, starting with management training and office space, and ending with venture capital financing.
-The National Business Incubation Association (NBIA) defines business incubators as a catalyst tool for either regional or national economic development.
-NBIA categorizes its members' incubators by the following five incubator types: academic institutions; non-profit development corporations; for-profit property development ventures; venture capital firms, and a combination of the above.
+A business incubator is an organization that helps startup companies and individual entrepreneurs develop their businesses by providing a wide range of services, starting with management training and office space, and ending with venture capital financing.
+The National Business Incubation Association (NBIA) defines business incubators as a tool for either regional or national economic development.
+It categorizes its members' incubators by the following five incubator types: academic institutions; non-profit development corporations; for-profit property development ventures; venture capital firms, and a combination of the above.

 Business incubators differ from research and technology parks in their dedication to startup and early-stage companies.
 Research and technology parks, on the other hand, tend to be large-scale projects that house everything from corporate, government, or university labs to very small companies.
 Most research and technology parks do not offer business assistance services, which are the hallmark of a business incubation program.
 However, many research and technology parks house incubation programs.